Exabyte-io/documentation/docs/collaboration/ui/overview.md

 An additional **Team-specific Page** exists for each Team, listing all of its assigned People and Entities.

 The access points to these three interface components are highlighted in the image below.
-Their respective documentation pages are referenced according to the same numbers:
+Their respective documentation pages are referenced according to the same numbers.

 ![Teams People Tabs](/images/teams-people-tabs.png "Teams People Tabs")